 In Georgia, child support typically ends when the child turns 18 unless the child is still attending high school full-time.
 In such a case it continues until the child turns 20 or graduates from high school, whichever happens first.

 Charlton & Glover can help estimate your calculated child support.
 Our experienced child support lawyers make it their goal to come to an accurate and fair agreement that aims to protect your family’s financial future.
-Contact us today for a free initial consultation!
+Contact us today for an initial consultation!